1layer2many/1layer2many.github.io/aboutme.md

 - I like to play football
 - I like to read books while sipping a cuppa coffee
 - I love speedcubing
-- I like to go out on long rides, preferrably on 2 wheelers
+- I like to go out on long rides, preferably on 2 wheelers
 - I love sketching
 - I like to play guitar while humming my favorite tunes
 - I love creating memes

+You can find my CV over here.

 ### My bucket list